edbong123/test2/stateblock.md

 - **Narrative lead**: TBD

 ## Open Questions
-- Who exactly is the target customer? (knowledge workers, devs, enterprise teams?)
-- What is the product category? (tool, layer, workflow system?)
+- What is the product exactly? (tool, layer, prompt system, workflow?)
-- What stage / round are you raising?
+- What round are you raising, and how much?
 - Is there existing traction, design partners, or LOIs?
 - What is the "Why Now" trigger?
+(AI adoption surge, tooling maturity, other?)

 ## Constraints
 - None locked yet